Methodology

 The statistics for pupil characteristics in the 2022/23 release published in December 2023 use the pupil characteristics data available from the Spring 2023 School Census and data on the delivery of tutoring to individual pupils based on the Summer 2023 School Census (18th May 2023).
 This data was used to identify the number and proportion of pupils tutored through the NTP by each characteristic.

-If a school has reported hours or pupils more than three times its allocation then it is considered to be an outlier.
+If a school has reported pupils more than three times its allocation then it is considered to be an outlier.
 For outliers, we replace the estimated number of tutored pupils in that school with the school’s funding allocation multiplied by the ratio of reported tutored pupils to allocated pupils for all other schools that were not identified as outliers.
 Similarly, for any outlier school we replace the number of tutored pupils from each characteristic group with the replaced number of tutored pupils in that school multiplied by the proportion of tutored pupils from that characteristic group for all non-outlier schools.

 After correcting for outliers, the percentage of tutoring provided to each pupil characteristic group is then calculated as the number of pupils identified as receiving tutoring with a particular characteristic in a category (for example at the local authority level) divided by the total number of tutored pupils in that category.
 Percentages are then rounded to the nearest first decimal place.